Thursday, March 15, 2007

 NOTE: var_type is ?i? for Interger

-Value is 5 for createAndWait
+Value 5 is for createAndWait

-In the MIB the last .222 is the entry index in the table.
-If the row is occupied then
+The number.222 is the entry index in the table.
+If the row is occupied then destroy it first and try to create it again.

 Step 3.